 It is an open-source, distributed ML tool that is scalable, flexible, and suitable for linear models and deep learning algorithms.
 H2o’s compute engine provides end-to-end data science services, such as data preparation, EDA, supervised and unsupervised learning, model evaluation, predictive analysis, and model storage.
 The tool offers complete enterprise support to boost the deployment process, making AI development fast and easy.

 MATLAB is a simple yet powerful tool that is easy to learn.
-It is used for plotting data and functions, manipulations of matrices, implementation of algorithms, and creation of user interfaces.
+It is used for plotting data and functions, manipulating matrices, implementing algorithms, and creating user interfaces.
 If you are an engineer, you may have written some MATLAB programs during your college days.
-Also, it is essential for you to noted that if you have prior knowledge of C, C++, or Java, learning and implementing ML algorithms will be a breeze for you.
+Also, it is essential for you to note that if you have prior knowledge of C, C++, or Java, learning and implementing ML algorithms will be a breeze for you.

 TensorFlow is a free and open-source library designed by the Google Brain team.
 Google initially used it internally but made it open-source later.
 Tensor Processing Unit, built by Google works beautifully for TensorFlow and is specifically suited for machine learning.
 With both these combined, you can develop and train complex ML models, iterate and retrain the models and quickly make them ready for production.
 Other than Google, Airbnb, Coca-Cola, Intel, and Twitter are some big names that use TensorFlow.